pesalerno/Genomics-Intro-workshop/README.md

 ###4.
 Running denovo map permutations for parameter testing

-It's important to set up permutations to explore the data and how well the parameters are recovering "good" SNPs that have decent coverage within and among populations.
+Running [denovo_map](http://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php) is not a complicated process... but since different datasets can be very sensitive to parameter settings, we need to explore our dataset with different parameter combinations in order to decide what's the best approach (keeping good data, but not overfiltering).
 Some parameters such as xx and xx are very sensitive to y and z, so bleh.

-####keep editing from here down
-Because we have decently high coverage, I'm varying the -m parameter (# reads required to form a stack) from 3-7, skipping even numbers (just to have a bigger range initially).
-Also, I'm not at all using -n 0 or 1, since they are biologically unrealistic given these datasets, and likely to eliminate and oversplit loci among individuals/populations with higher divergence.
+The main parameters to vary are:

+m — specify a minimum number of identical, raw reads required to create a stack.

+M — specify the number of mismatches allowed between loci when processing a single individual (default 2).

+n — specify the number of mismatches allowed between loci when building the catalog (default 0).

+**Note 1**: The higher the coverage, the higher the m parameter can be.

+**Note 2**: M should not be 1 (diploid data) but also should not be very high since it will begin to stack paralogs.

+**Note 3**: n will depend on how divergent our individuals/populations are.
+IT should not be zero, since that would essentially create zero SNPs, but 1 also seems unrealistically low (only a single difference between individuals in any given locus), so in these kinds of datasets we should start permutations starting from 2.
+If you use n 1 it is likely to oversplit loci among populations that are more divergent.

 Permutations | -m | -M | -n | --max_locus_stacks
 ------------ | ------------- | ------------ | ------------- | ------------ |